 - Add egg yolks one at a time, mix well into batter.
 Batter will be thick with texture like soft custard.

-- Add egg whites into mixing bowl with pinch of salt, beat using electric mixer at high speed till stiff peak meringue.
+- Add egg whites into mixing bowl with pinch of salt, beat using electric mixer at medium high speed, add sugar gradually and beat till stiff peak meringue.

 - Add one scoop of meringue into batter, stir quickly to mix well.